-- 1.8 The initial customer forecasts for PC21 were submitted with the business plan which was before the height of the current global pandemic. - 1.9 Setting price limits based on the customer numbers within the business plan numbers would therefore have not only resulted in misleading results but could also have caused NI Water to raise the wrong amount of revenue as determined in PC21. - 1.10 It was agreed that NI Water would re-submit a plausible scenario with updated figures and these would be reviewed again in more detail for the final determination. - 1.11 The scenario presented was based on the following assumptions: - 2020/21 non household (nHH) demand would be 27% lower than previously forecast.
+- 1.8 The initial customer forecasts for PC21 were submitted with the business plan which was before the height of the current global pandemic. - 1.9 Setting price limits based on the customer numbers within the business plan numbers would therefore have not only resulted in misleading results but could also have caused NI Water to raise the wrong amount of revenue as determined in PC21. - 1.10 It was agreed that NI Water would re-submit a plausible scenario with updated figures and these would be reviewed again in more detail for the final determination. - 1.11 The scenario presented was based on the following assumptions: - 2020/21 non-household (nHH) demand would be 27% lower than previously forecast.
 The demand reduction would bottom out in Q1 2020/21, with a steady recovery thereafter. - nHH demand only reaches pre COVID-19 levels in 2023, with no growth in the remaining years of PC21; - Household (HH) demand remains slightly above levels assumed in the PC21 business plan throughout PC21; - There is no second wave or reintroduction of restrictions on a wide scale level. - 1.12 A revised revenue allocation based on the above assumptions was also submitted to enable price limits to be calculated on a consistent basis. - 1.13 HH demand remaining above PC21 business plan levels along with nHH demand only recovering to pre COVID-19 levels during the course on PC21 does mean that an increased proportion of revenue is allocated to HH.
-This will also have the impact of increasing subsidy required. - 1.14 It is already clear that this plausible scenario needs revisited before the final determination as the impact of COVID-19 continues to evolve in the run up to the draft determination.
+This will also have the impact of increasing subsidy required. - 1.14 In response to the draft determination NI Water were unable to justify further revisions to customer demand projections.
+This was due to the level of uncertainty that continues and the lack of clear evidence to do so. - 1.15 We have accepted this position for the final determination and would note that the mid-term review will present the main opportunity to review prices if required.